Trusts

 Myth: Revocable Trusts Protect Assets from Creditors.

 This is incorrect.
-Creditors may reach the assets during the grantor’s lifetime.
-As the Grantor retains access to the Trust only irrevocable trusts have this creditor protection.
-All trusts become irrevocable at death.
+Creditors may reach the assets during the grantor’s lifetime as the Grantor of a Revocable Trust continues to retain access to the Trust.
+On the other hand, Irrevocable Trusts have this creditor protection, as the grantor has given up control of the assets in the Trust.
+All Trusts become irrevocable at death.

 Conclusion

-The primary benefit of creating a revocable trust is that is provides a prearranged mechanism that will ensure the continued management and preservation of your assets, should you become disabled or die.
-It can set forth all of the inheritance provisions of your estate plan and ensure they are followed with no court interference or delay.
+The primary benefit of creating a Revocable Trust is that it provides a prearranged mechanism that will ensure the continued management and preservation of your assets, should you become disabled or die.
+It can set forth all of the inheritance provisions of your estate plan and ensure they are followed with no court interference, probate, or delay.

-Revocable trusts are not for everyone.
-Whether a revocable trust is appropriate for you, or your beneficiaries depends greatly on your specific needs and circumstances.
-Although the advantages of creating revocable trust usually out-weigh the disadvantages, the decision to create a revocable trust is an individual one, and best made in consultation with your financial advisor and an estate planning attorney.
+Revocable Trusts are not for everyone.
+Whether a Revocable Trust is appropriate for you or your beneficiaries depends on your specific needs and circumstances.
+Although the advantages of creating Revocable Trust usually out-weigh the disadvantages, the decision to create a Revocable Trust is an individual one, and best made in consultation with your financial advisor and an estate planning attorney.

 Irrevocable Trusts

-• Special Needs Planning: An Irrevocable Trust can also be used for individuals with special needs.
-It ensures that their assets remain available to provide for the disabled beneficiary while still maintaining government and Medicaid or SSI benefits.
+- Special needs planning: An Irrevocable Trust can also be used for individuals with special needs.
+It ensures that their assets remain available to provide for the disabled beneficiary while still maintaining eligibility for government, Medicaid, or SSI benefits.

 Irrevocable Life Insurance Trusts (ILIT)

 Life insurance is a vehicle which many people use to preserve wealth and provide financial security for their families as well as provide a cash inflow at death.
 Favorable tax treatment makes life insurance payouts exempt from income taxes; however, proceeds from insurance can be subject to the estate tax.
 If the policyholder dies and the policy is in his or her name, the value of the death benefit to be paid out will be included in the taxable estate of the deceased.
-For this reason, many people choose to transfer their life insurance policies to irrevocable life insurance trusts (ILIT).
-When properly drafted, an ILIT can remove a life insurance policy’s value from their estate, as the trust becomes the owner of the policies, avoiding the individual.
-When the person on whose life the policy is written dies, the trust receives the benefit and disburses it according to the rules of the trust, avoiding probate – and the estate tax.
-An ILIT will both allow you to make gifts over the term of the trust and can be structured to carry out your wishes after your death.
-As with all trusts, you designate one or more trustees who are obligated to follow your instructions.
-The costs of creating and maintaining an ILIT are offset by the tax savings, and the trust will significantly reduce your estate tax liability, which will benefit your heirs who receive the cash proceeds from the policy – often needed for estate taxes.
+For this reason, many people choose to transfer their life insurance policies to Irrevocable Life Insurance Trusts (ILIT).
+When properly drafted, an ILIT can remove a life insurance policy’s value from the decedent’s estate.
+The Trust becomes the owner of the policies, avoiding its value being counted in the the individual’s estate.
+When the owner of the policy dies, the Trust receives the benefit and disburses it according to the rules of the Trust, avoiding probate – and the estate tax.
+An ILIT will both allow you to make gifts to the Trust over the term of the Trust and can be structured to carry out your wishes after your death.
+As with all Trusts, you designate one or more trustees who are obligated to follow your instructions.
+The costs of creating and maintaining an ILIT are offset by the tax savings, and the Trust will significantly reduce your estate tax liability, which will benefit your heirs who receive the cash proceeds directly from the policy.

 Supplemental (Special) Needs Trusts (SNT)